 Directions:

-If you have leftover eggs, butternut squash, and veggies, give this simple savory holiday breakfast idea a try!
-This Butternut Squash Breakfast Casserole is packed with protein, low in sugar, and easy to prep (and clean!).
+If you have leftover eggs, winter squash, and veggies, give this simple savory holiday breakfast idea a try!
+Not only is it packed with protein, low in sugar, and easy to prep (and clean!), but it’s also a great way to reduce food waste and use up any leftovers.
 Make it ahead of time for busy mornings, and customize it with any veggies of choice.

 Serves: 6